MicrosoftDocs/defender-docs/defender-endpoint/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus.md

 ## Get email notifications about PUA detections

 You can turn on email notifications to receive mail about PUA detections.

-See [Troubleshoot event IDs](/defender-endpoint/troubleshoot-microsoft-defender-antivirus/) for details on viewing Microsoft Defender Antivirus events.
+For more information about Microsoft Defender Antivirus events, see [Troubleshoot event IDs](/defender-endpoint/troubleshoot-microsoft-defender-antivirus/).
 PUA events are recorded under event ID **1160**.

 ## View PUA events using advanced hunting